 Any file with a filename extension of .COM or .EXE is considered an external command.
-By adding the extension .COM or .EXE to your filenames, you can develop and add your own unique commands to the system.
+This allows you to develop your own unique commands and add them to the system.
+(For example, programs such as FORMAT.COM and COMP.COM are external commands.)
 When you enter an external command, do not include the filename extension.